swilliams11/apigee-edgemicro-k8s-demo/README.md

 git push -u origin master
 ```

-5. Once you push your changes you should see the new build appear and run in the build history.
+5. Once you push your changes you should see the new build appear in the build history.
 You can click on the build and view the logs of each build step.

 ![build history](images/gcp-cloud-build-history.png)